-St Peter’s Basilica Tickets.
-St Peter’s Basilica in the Vatican is one of the ten most visited attractions worldwide.
+St Peter’s Basilica in Vatican City is one of the ten most visited attractions worldwide.
 St Peter’s Basilica is the largest church in the world.
-You should expect at least one hour for the visit and a tour of St. Peter’s Basilica.
-In addition, it often takes up to an hour to wait at the security check.
+You shall take at least one hour for the visit or a guided tour.
+In addition, it often takes up to an hour for the queue at the security check.

 If you book an audioguide or a guided tour from the Visiting Service of St. Peter’s, you can bypass the security check queue.

 You can go down to the grottos on the stairs at the Pope altar.
 In the grottoes you are on the floor of the ancient basilica from the 4th century.
-The path through the caves ends above the visitor center of St. Peter’s at the entrance to the dome.
-You will need about fifteen minutes to visit the caves.
+The path through the grottoes ends above the visitor center of St. Peter’s at the entrance to the dome.

 There are three ways to avoid the queues at St. Peter’s Basilica:

 - You get up early and visit St Peter’s in the morning.
 Before 9 o’clock is usually no queue at the security check

 - You take the guided tour of the Vatican museums and St Peter’s which includes the direct passage from the Sistine Chapel to St Peter’s *)